bckohan/django-enum/doc/source/howto.rst

 enum-properties
 ###############

-Almost any Enum_ type is supported, so you may make use of Enum_ extension libraries like enum-properties_ to define very rich enumeration fields:
+Almost any :class:`enum.Enum` type is supported, so you may make use of :class:`enum.Enum` extension libraries like :doc:`enum-properties:index` to define very rich enumeration fields:

 .. code:: bash

        pip install enum-properties

-enum-properties_ is an extension to Enum_ that allows properties to be added to enumeration instances using a simple declarative syntax.
+:doc:`enum-properties:index` is an extension to :class:`enum.Enum` that allows properties to be added to enumeration instances using a simple declarative syntax.
 This is a less awkward and more compatible alternative than dataclass enumerations.

-If you find yourself considering a dataclass enumeration, consider using enum-properties_ instead. dataclass enumerations do not work with :class:`~django_enum.fields.EnumField` because their value type is a dataclass.
+If you find yourself considering a dataclass enumeration, consider using :doc:`enum-properties:index` instead. dataclass enumerations do not work with :class:`~django_enum.fields.EnumField` because their value type is a dataclass.
 Futher, most libraries that expect to be able to work with enumerations expect the ``value`` attribute to be a primitive serializable type.

 .. code-block:: python